-I arrived in Kyoto two days after the long flight and still very jet-lagged out of my skull.
+I arrived in Kyoto two days after a 18+ hour long flight and still very jet-lagged out of my skull.
 I was sick of mass transits.
-So I wanted to walk everywhere instead, even though it was a little rainy.
-We took diverted from main roads and explored through the minor roads instead.
+So I wanted to walk everywhere instead of being packed into a transportable metal box, even though it was a little rainy.
+We diverted from main roads and explored through the minor alley-type roads instead.
 These roads are seriously no wider than your arm span.
 But, you can find some the best hidden restaurants on these roads.
-All that walking made me really hungry and I wanted something beefy.
+Miles of walking made me really hungry and I wanted something beefy.

-We found a small shop alongside these small roads.
-“Karē” Sean translates for me.
+We found a small restaurant alongside these small roads, permeating it’s heavenly scent from their kitchen to my nose.
+A hanging cloth sign out front reads “Karē;” Sean translated for me.
 A place for Japanese curry!
 Japanese, Indian, and Thai curry all have similar spice blends, but Japanese curry is sweeter and thicker.
-Japanese curry usually does not have paprika, though.
 It hearty, warming, and a perfect rainy day lunch.

+For this kind of curry, I would pair it with starches like rice and potatoes.
 Starches.
 Oh come on, starches aren’t so bad!
 Are you the “safe starch” version of Paleo like me?
 Then you’ll love this curry!
-What is a “safe starch?”
-The phrase “safe starches” are commonly used by Drs Paul and Shou Ching Jaminet in The Perfect Health Diet.
-These starches are considered benign sources of fuel and include tapioca, potatoes, and white rice.
+The phrase “safe starches” is commonly used by Drs Paul and Shou Ching Jaminet in The Perfect Health Diet.
+Safe starches include arrowroot, tapioca, sweet potatoes, potatoes, and white rice.
+These starches are considered benign sources of fuel and I love them.

 Are White Potatoes Paleo?